dojo/docs/dijit/layout/_LayoutWidget.rst

   * do sizing in javascript
   * are hierarchical: there's a relationship between parent and children widgets.

-At the time that postCreate() etc is called, the child widgets do not yet exist, and also the widget may not be connected to the document yet, so neither sizing nor parent/child related processing can be done.
+At the time that postCreate() etc. is called, the child widgets do not yet exist, and also the widget may not be connected to the document yet, so neither sizing nor parent/child related processing can be done.
 Thus, some/most setup has to occur in startup().

 *Lifecycle:*